PEESEgroup/GCAM-CDR-policy/README.md

 - data/: This folder contains three folders
   - data_analysis/: contains excel files for results calculations
     - images/: contains images used in results plotting and in the supplemental information
-    - supplementary_tables/: contains supplementary data tables for biochar application rates
+    - supplementary_tables/: contains supplementary data tables for measures of CDR policy
   - gcam_out/ contains the extracted data from the gcam xml db.
-    - /released/ contains the results from the reference version of the model.
-    - /<scenario-name>/ contains the results for each named scenario in the sensitivity analysis.
+    - /<policy-scenario-name>/<baseline-pathway> contains the results from a given policy scenario based on the baseline pathway assumptions.
-    - /test/ is a folder for analyzing results from unnamed scenarios as part of the development process
-      - The next subfolder level for all 3 extracted models is the RCP pathway
-        - /masked/ contains the masked data where years with model errors are removed from data analysis
+    - /masked/ contains the masked data where years with model errors are removed from data analysis, the raw data is in .csv files labeled by xmldb query
-        - /original/ contains the original data extracted from the GCAM database
     - ref.csv is the output from the database query
-        - mask_log.txt contains the list of errors found in the model output
+    - log.txt contains the list of errors found in the model output
   - maps/ contains map shapefiles for plotting
 - gcam/: contains the modified files in the GCAM model.
-These consist of modifications to R files and input .csv files.
-Due to their size, the xml config files are not included - instructions for generating them are given below.
-This is intended to supplement the v7.1 release, and does not contain all necessary files to run the GCAM model.
-Please install the GCAM model following the instructions in the installation section of this document.
+These consist of .xml files generated based on input data (gcamdata is not used, so we wrote code to directly write to .xml files is the `building_xml` folder) and updates to the gcam .bat files to create a unique config and .bat file for each policy scenario.
+Not all .bat files that are created are relevant to the analysis in the paper.
+- building_xml/code/: contains code to map input data files to .xml files.
-- gcam/input/biochar_land_R/: contains input data files modified for the various scenarios, as well as lists of parameters duplicated in the supplemental information.
+- building_xml/inputs/: contains input data files modified for the various scenarios, as well as lists of parameters duplicated in the supplemental information.
 - xml/ contains a list of xml queries used to query the GCAM xml db.
 These only need to be modified if you have a different output folder name.
-- check_IO_coef.py checks to ensure that primary and secondary output coefficients are valid to check post-hoc for modeling errors, and remove that data from any subsequent analysis
+- build_xml_config.py builds the xml configurations necessary to run a given policy scenario
+-
 - constants.py contains a list of constants for use in the project, including the locations for extracting data from the gcam xml db
-- data_manipulation.py contains common data manipulation functions for the project
+- data_manipulation.py contains common data manipulation functions for the project output
+- data_preprocessing.py will query the xmldb, process data, and verify it against he assumptions
 - plotting.py contains code for standard formatting of figures
 - plotting_script.py contains the script for processing the data to be plotted and then calling functions from plotting.py to plot the code
-- process_data.py is a short script to read data from the gcam xml db and write out .csv files to teh data/gcam_out/ folder
 - process_GCAM_data.py splits the single .csv file returned from the gcam xml db and splits it by query
 - produce_regional_queries.py converts an .xml file with global queries for the gcam model and makes a query for every region. the gcam xml db does not disaggregate global queries by region
 - read_GCAM_DB.py reads data from the gcam xml db.
+- run_GCAM_scenarios.py automates the entire process, enabling the running of a GCAM scenario, automatic querying of outputs and verification with the push of a single button and a scenario name
 - supplementary_figures.py conducts additional analysis, much like plotting_script.py
+- utilities.py contains a list of the various input data needed to create each scenario's input files
+- verification.py verifies the GCAM model outputs against the inputs to check for model errors.

 ## Requirements